webdevlaw/open-source-privacy-standards/privacy-by-design.md

 Some of these principles are easily visible within the proposed open source guidelines, while others should be the focus of discussion.

+## Questions for self-evaluation

+The UK's data protection regulator, [the ICO](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/data-protection-by-design-and-default/), suggests these open-ended questions to evaluate a project's PbD health:

+- We consider data protection issues as part of the design and implementation of systems, services, products and business practices.

+- We make data protection an essential component of the core functionality of our processing systems and services.

+- We anticipate risks and privacy-invasive events before they occur, and take steps to prevent harm to individuals.

+- We only process the personal data that we need for our purposes(s), and that we only use the data for those purposes.

+- We ensure that personal data is automatically protected in any IT system, service, product, and/or business practice, so that individuals should not have to take any specific action to protect their privacy.

+- We provide the identity and contact information of those responsible for data protection both within our organisation and to individuals.

+- We adopt a ‘plain language’ policy for any public documents so that individuals easily understand what we are doing with their personal data.

+- We provide individuals with tools so they can determine how we are using their personal data, and whether our policies are being properly enforced.

+- We offer strong privacy defaults, user-friendly options and controls, and respect user preferences.

+- We only use data processors that provide sufficient guarantees of their technical and organisational measures for data protection by design.

+- When we use other systems, services or products in our processing activities, we make sure that we only use those whose designers and manufacturers take data protection issues into account.

+- We use privacy-enhancing technologies (PETs) to assist us in complying with our data protection by design obligations.